y5systems/intmax2-contract/docs/index.md

 function depositERC1155(address tokenAddress, bytes32 recipientSaltHash, uint256 tokenId, uint256 amount, bytes amlPermission, bytes eligibilityPermission) external
 ```

-Deposit a specified amount of ERC1155 tokens
+Deposit a specified amount of ERC1155 tokens to Intmax

+_Requires prior approval for this contract to transfer the tokens_

 #### Parameters